hputnam/Geoduck_handbook/Geoduck_aquaculture.md

 <img src="Geoduck_aquaculture.assets/adult_broodstock.jpg" width="275">

 > *FOOD FOR THOUGHT:*
-  * ***How adult diet & envrionment affects offspring***
+  * References here to expand upon how diet & the environment affects offspring
     - Utting, S. D., & Millican, P. F. (1997).
 Techniques for the hatchery conditioning of bivalve broodstocks and the subsequent effect on egg quality and larval viability.
 Aquaculture, 155(1-4), 45-54.
     - Parker, L. M., Ross, P. M., O'Connor, W. A., Borysko, L., Raftos, D. A., & Pörtner, H. O. (2012).
 Adult exposure influences offspring response to ocean acidification in oysters.
 Global change biology, 18(1), 82-92.
     - Parker, L. M., O’Connor, W. A., Raftos, D. A., Pörtner, H. O., & Ross, P. M. (2015).
 Persistence of positive carryover effects in the oyster, Saccostrea glomerata, following transgenerational exposure to ocean acidification.
 PLoS One, 10(7).
     - Parker, L. M., O'Connor, W. A., Byrne, M., Coleman, R. A., Virtue, P., Dove, M., ... & Ross, P. M. (2017).
 Adult exposure to ocean acidification is maladaptive for larvae of the Sydney rock oyster Saccostrea glomerata in the presence of multiple stressors.
 Biology letters, 13(2), 20160798.

-#### How to Induce Natural Spawning:
+#### <span style="color:beige">How to Induce Natural Spawning:</span>

-- **dramatic increase in diet**: Spikes of algal density can provide the spark technicians need to elicit a planned spawning event.
+- ##### <span style="color:white">dramatic increase in diet:</span>
+ Spikes of algal density can provide the spark technicians need to elicit a planned spawning event.
 A few gallons of dense batch culture are simply added to broodstock tanks.
-- **simulate tidal cycles / handling stress**: Another method is a short-term exposure out of water.
+- ##### <span style="color:white">simulate tidal cycles / handling stress:</span>
+ Another method is a short-term exposure out of water.
 Tanks are rapidly and completely drained.
 An added benefit of this technique is that broodstock can be removed from the tanks entirely. this permits technicians to wash the tank of faeces and algae biolfilms to ensure optimal conditions for spawning and gamete quality when released.
 It must be noted that this process is stressful for broodstock and may induce lethal harm if repeated in quick succession or prolonged for extended periods of time.
 In combination with diet, high algae culture can be added with the seawater upon re-filling to trigger spawning.
+- ##### <span style="color:white">add gametes:</span>
-- **add gametes**: An artifact of natural spawning is the common scenario of non-simultaneous release of gametes from both males and females.
+ An artifact of natural spawning is the common scenario of non-simultaneous release of gametes from both males and females.
 If either sex has released gametes, a sample of this seawater rich in egg or sperm cells can be added to a broodstock tank to trigger additional individuals to spawn.
 A major caveat here is that you will likley have successful fertilization in the borodstock tank (added sperm activated female to release eggs), thus removing and isolating spawning individuals to a bucket/isolation tank can allow a hatchery to control fertilization and optimize genetic diversity.

  <img src="Geoduck_aquaculture.assets/broodstock_partially_filled.JPG" width="250"> <img src="Geoduck_aquaculture.assets/broodstock_submerged.jpg" width="250">

 > *PHOTO*: shown above are adult geoduck in broodstock tank, drained of seawater to simulate a tidal cycle to induce spawning.
 Animals in this example are placed in individual pvc cups to monitor spawning for an experiment - note that production typically attempts spawns with a much higher numbers of adults.

-## <span style="color:green">**I.3 Larvae and Seed**</span>
+## <span style="color:yellowgreen">I.3 Larvae and Seed</span>

-### Free-swimming larvae :
+### <span style="color:beige">Free-swimming larvae:</span>

-*'off with a bang!'*
+*off with a bang!*

 Rearing season call for all hands on deck, as embryos and larvae are a tall task.
 Once fertilized, embryos quickly metamorphose to trochophores and proceeding stages (e.g. prodissoconch I and II) over the course of days to weeks.
 These larvae are free-swimming requiring specific rearing practices and tricks for successful development.